Psychology 103 - Physiological Psychology » Spring 2022 » Final Exam

 Most axons of the dorsolateral corticorubrospinal tract synapse on

-A. Betz cells.
+B. Betz cells.

-C. muscles of the fingers and thumb.
+C. muscles of the hands and wrists.

 D. motor neurons that project to the fingers.